victor-smirnov/digital-philosophy/Artificial Intelligence.md

 Going fast forward, no, LLMs are not conscious in a human-like/level way, but it's not that simple.

 Surprising level of human-likeness triggered discussions if this human-likeness is indeed backed by human-level higher mental functions.
 It's a purely psychological effect, short interactions with LLM may be deceiving.
-And after some time it starts being obvious that (on long texts) their behaviour becomes much less human-like.
+And after some time it starts being obvious that (on long texts) their behavior becomes much less human-like.
 Actually, neither human-level, nor even human-likeness is required for consciousness (argument: newborn infants are conscious), but it's overall *human-like behaviour* that forces people *to feel* that this thing may be or is conscious.
 Unfortunately, if some person starts feeling this way, there are no *rational* arguments to disprove it.
 As it has been noted above, even Operational Amplifier can be considered as a primitive Observer -- an entity having *some* phenomenal experience.
 Nevertheless, some tests can be proposed.

 > *Definition*.
 Computable Observer's *metal state* is a part of computational state that is available for self-reporting, either *passively* (experience) or *actively* (volutionary processes, communication).

 It has been noted above that phenomenal consciousness is very hard to compose from and decompose to more primitive elements from the Observer's perspective.
-Human mental states are very rich, so the intuition is that if an LLM has comaprable-to-human general verbal intelligence, it *may* have comparable level of *mental states reporting*.
+In other words, it tends to be _holistic_.
+Human mental states are very rich in their manifestations, so the intuition is that if an LLM has comaprable-to-human general verbal intelligence, it *may* have comparable level of *mental states reporting*.
 How do they perform?
 Actually, we need a *special* benchmark for that.
 Psychological benchmarks developed for humans are not directly applicable to LLMs.
 These benchmarks implicitly assume specific cognitive architecture (human brain), that LLMs do not have.
+So, extrapolations will not work...

-Counterintuitively, human-level mental states reporting is [poor at best](https://home.csulb.edu/~cwallis/382/readings/482/nisbett%20saying%20more.pdf), except a few areas closely related to *basic needs* (including professional occupations).
+Counter-intuitively, human-level mental states reporting is [poor at best](https://home.csulb.edu/~cwallis/382/readings/482/nisbett%20saying%20more.pdf) (an attempt to report a mental state apparently interfere with it), except a few areas closely related to *basic needs* and professional occupations.
 For example, if you are a programmer, try explaining *how* you write a program.
 For most people such *intermediary cognitive activity* is not reportable.
 As a consequence, textual datasets are extremely poor on mental states description.
 There is some information, of course, but it's skewed towards rather narrow domains.

 I haven't conducted an extensive research yet, but ad-hoc interactions with LLMs shows that their abilities to *mental-states-level reasoning* do not exceed what is possible given the corpus of training texts.